 Presenting as homeless from prison

-If you are not sure when you will be released from prison, you may want to make a referral via your resettlement officer to speak to a specialist housing adviser.
+If you are not sure when you will be released from prison, you ask your resettlement officer to make an appointment for you with the prison housing adviser.